decentralized-identity/hub-node-core/lib/Hub.md

   "enc": "A128GCM",
 }
 ```
 > NOTE: The requester needs to be identified and authenticated in order for Hub to send the encrypted response.
-This will be discussed in the end-to-end authentication of this document.
+This will be discussed in the end-to-end authentication section of this document.

 # End-To-End Authentication
 The Hub requires end-to-end (two-way) authentication for all request-response exchanges using the JWS scheme.
-As a result of the additional message confidentiality requirement described early, all requests and responses are first JWS signed, then JWE encrypted.
+As a result of the additional message confidentiality requirement described earlier, all requests and responses are first JWS signed, then JWE encrypted.

 The following sequence diagram shows the complete end-to-end authentication (and encryption) flow: